By Lisa Alber

 The puzzle pieces are gorgeous, and, being real wood, they’re also sensual.
 Many of the pieces are shaped like birds or bows or figures.
 I love picking them up, holding them, fooling around with them as I binge-watch some Netflix show on a dull evening.
-(I’ve got a medical thing I’ve been recuperating from that’s ongoing — but that’s another story for another time.)
+(I’m in concussion recovery, but that’s a story for another time.)

 The puzzle sits on the coffee table.
 At first, slow going as it was, I spent dedicated time putting it together.
 Now, I’m savoring its pleasing disarray.
 Perusing it, I may pick up a piece here and a piece there, or collect together pieces that belong in certain areas.
 I’m not actively trying to complete it, and in the act of not trying so hard, I’ll all of a sudden grab two pieces and snap them together.
 Or, I’ll suddenly see how a little portion of the puzzle fits into the whole.
 Some area of my addled brain is working on the puzzle even when I’m not really working on it.

 Sounds a little bit like the writing process, doesn’t it?
 I’m once again reminded that the brain is an amazing apparatus.
 I’d been having trouble with my standalone, and my enforced break from anything creative (talk about pain and suffering) hasn’t helped.
 However, the little puzzle moments — A-HA! — give me hope and the tiniest bit of inspiration that maybe I will get back to writing fiction in a serious way in 2020.